zyedidia/micro/runtime/help/plugins.md

    `userargs` are the arguments which will get passed to the callback functions

 * `JobStart(cmd string, onStdout, onStderr, onExit string, userargs ...string)`:
    Starts running the given shell command in the background.
-   This function is a shorthand for `JobSpawn`.
+Note that the command execute is first parsed by a shell when using this command.
+It is executed with `sh -c`.

 * `JobSend(cmd *exec.Cmd, data string)`: send a string into the stdin of the job process